cfengine/documentation/guide/getting-started-with-cfengine-build/modules-from-cfengine-build.markdown

  -> Directory: out/masterfiles
  -> Tarball:   out/masterfiles.tgz

-To install on this machine: cfbs install
+To install on this machine: sudo cfbs install
-To deploy on remote hub(s): cf-remote deploy --hub hub out/masterfiles.tgz
+To deploy on remote hub(s): cf-remote deploy
 ```

 Importantly, we see that our policy was built successfully, from 7 different modules.